-FIGURE 11.
-"Filtration applications of diatoms. (a) A filtration column is packed with diatom frustules.
-Large molecules will pass through the column relatively quickly, while smaller molecules will be able to enter the frustules via their pores and will thus be eluted at a much lower rate. (b) Biosensor filter: in a typical application (e.g. monitoring blood glucose), receptor molecules are contained (either free or fixed to the support, as shown here) within a chamber capped by a diatom frustule.
-Small molecules may enter via the pores in the frustule and bind to the receptors, eliciting a signal.
-Larger molecules capable of disrupting the signal (e.g. proteases) are prevented from entering the chamber."
-From (Parkinson & Gordon, 1999) with permission from Elsevier. though planktonic and ice diatoms were also observed.
-This is only possible due to very high transparency of the water column allowing deep penetration of sunshine.
+The diatom assemblages we studied originated from fairly deep stations (up to 50 m).
+They were high in species number and predominantly composed of benthic species, though planktonic and ice diatoms were also observed.
+This is only possible due to very high transparency of the water column.
 So far little is known about ecology and species composition of Antarctic littoral/sublittoral (near shore) diatom assemblages.
-Research effort is mainly focused on sea ice and planktonic diatoms as they play important roles in primary production of the Antarctic waters.
+Research effort is mainly focused on sea ice and planktonic diatoms as they play important role in primary production of the Antarctic waters.
 Hence numerous studies were focused on survival strategies of Antarctic diatoms.
 Interestingly some of the planktonic diatoms form wintering stages (Fryxell, 1994) while others survive in sea ice (Cunningham & Leventer, 1998).

-This imbalance in attention to sea ice and planktonic diatoms on one hand and marine benthic diatoms of the Antarctic on the other is difficult to understand as the latter forms offer much more diverse and novel morphologies, which are possible to observe nowhere else in the world's ocean.
+This imbalance in attention to sea ice and planktonic diatoms on one hand and marine benthic diatoms of the Antarctic on the other is difficult to understand as the latter forms offer much more diverse and novel morphologies, which are possible to observe nowhere else in the world's ocean (Figures 5-6).
 This provides exciting research opportunities first of all for diatomologists dealing with biodiversity and taxonomy (new species and higher taxa) and to nanotechnologists (new ultrastructures).

 Let's now have a look at some diatom parts, to see why engineers are intrigued with their potential.
 We'll use examples from our own work.
 A simple one is the circle or hoop, which comes from the silica girdle bands found around most diatoms.
-What is remarkable in this example is the high degree of perfection of circularity, as if it were "precisely machined" (Figure 6), but we have no lathes that small.
-Of course, a ring is but a component in a potential nanomachine, but that is the current state of the art: no one has yet assembled any device with moving diatom parts.
-A nanorobot (nanobot) consisting of a diatom shell propelled by bacteria motors has been proposed for carrying drugs inside our bloodstream, and one might imagine the optical diffracting powers of diatom shells to be put to work in arrays fancier than movable micromirrors (Link & Zimmerman, 2007).
+What is remarkable in this example is the high degree of perfection of circularity, as if it were "precisely machined" (Figure 7), but we have no lathes that small.
+Of course, a ring is but a component in a potential nanomachine, but that is the current state of the art: no one has assembled any device yet with moving diatom parts.
+A nanorobot (nanobot) consisting of a diatom shell propelled by bacteria motors has been proposed for carrying drugs inside our bloodstream (Figure 8), and one might imagine the optical diffracting powers of diatom shells to be put to work in fancier arrays than movable micromirrors (Link & Zimmerman, 2007).

 Diatom morphologies are amazing not only because of their geometric variety and perfection but also because of their size range.
-Antarctic diatoms range in size from just 1 to 2 microns in length and width (e.g. Fragilariopsis cylindrus, Figure 5) to 3 to 4 mm in length and only a few microns wide (Thalassiothrix spp., Trichotoxon spp. and Entopyla spp.) and up to several hundred microns diameter (Arachnoidiscus spp.: Figure 6, and Coscinodiscus spp.: Figure 7 and Figure 5).
+Antarctic diatoms range in size from just 1-2 microns in length and width (e.g. Fragilariopsis cylindrus) to 3-4 mm in length and only a few microns wide (Thalassiothrix spp., Trichotoxon spp. and Entopyla spp.) and up to several hundred microns diameter

+(Arachnoidiscus spp. and Coscinodiscus spp.).
 Even within a single species the size ratio of individuals can be almost an order of magnitude (10x)!
+This may be especially true in Antarctica where the extreme conditions may inhibit sexual reproduction except perhaps for once a year in a massive orgy (Crawford, 1995; Crawford, Hinz & Rynearson, 1997).